 It is different in college, of course, and getting kids to buy in defensively, to work as hard as you have to do on that end to succeed in college, is a serious challenge.
 But it is a challenge every coach faces with his incoming players.
 The good coaches get it done.
 The mediocre ones don't.
 If I were in Craig's shoes I would have brought in an assistant coach proven to be an excellent defensive coach and I would have turned that side of the ball over to him to 100%.
 It is something he should have done about four years ago.

-CP: This is one of my favorite tweets of yours.
+CP: You once wondered aloud on Twitter if Robinson knew he was allowed to play more than two guards at once.
 Do you think the biggest problem with Robinson is a stubbornness to change how he does things, or is he just one of the worst X's and O's coaches in the country?

 GD: Many coaches are averse to change.
 Their mindset is: If I am going to go down, I am going to go down doing it my way.
 It took Craig so long to dump the 1-3-1, so long to realize building an offense around Ahmad Starks was stupid, and there were so many other times he stuck with something too long that clearly wasn't going to work.
 It is obvious that one of his great faults was an inability to acknowledge when his plan has failed and shift gears.
 That's stubbornness.
 Now, when it comes to the X's and O's, Craig was in over his head in the Pac-12.
 Why did Oregon State blow so many leads early in the second half of conference games?
 The coaches and players who know him and his personnel best adjusted at the half and he didn't.